jhelsby/tbb_app/README.md

 # tbb_app

 Mobile app for Team Biodevices Without Borders.
 Coded in React Native.

+A wireframe mockup of the app can be viewed [here](https://app.moqups.com/FeX2TdYCYVktey58lKNGH06VkC4JquUX/view/page/a880590a1).

-Currently just a frontend that doesn't do anything.
-Full functionality can only be implemented once the hardware has been built.
+The app is currently just a frontend that doesn't do anything on the backend - full functionality can only be implemented once the hardware has been built.
+There is plenty of useful work that can be done until then, however.

 ## Get Started